VBomko/lm-crm-server/API_DOCUMENTATION.md

   - `availability`: Array of daily availability objects
     - `day`: Date in YYYY-MM-DD format
     - `slots`: Array of available time slots in HH:MM:SS format

+**Availability Calculation**:

+Availability slots are calculated based on:
+1. The sales representative's configured availability schedule
+2. Existing appointments in the system
+3. Conflict detection with both single-day and multi-day appointments

+For multi-day appointments, the system ensures that all affected time slots across the entire appointment duration are properly marked as unavailable, preventing double-booking.

 ## Error Handling